dyne/frei0r/README.md

 # Documentation

 If you are new to frei0r (but not to programming) the best thing is probably to have a look at the [frei0r header](/include/frei0r.h), which is quite simple and well documented.
-The [doxyfied documentation](http://frei0r.dyne.org/codedoc/html) is also available for browsing on-line.
+The [doxyfied documentation](https://frei0r.dyne.org/codedoc/html) is also available for browsing online.

 ## C++ Filter example